0chain/blobber/README.md

 ```
 cold_storage:
+  # Minimum file size to be considered for moving to cloud
   min_file_size: 1048576 #in bytes
+  # Minimum time for which file is not updated or not used
-  file_time_limit_in_hours: 720 #in hours , Since when the file is not used
+  file_time_limit_in_hours: 720 #in hours
+  # Number of files to be queried and processed at once
   job_query_limit: 100
-  max_capacity_percentage: 50 # after which the minio should start
+  # Capacity in percentage after which the cloud backup should start work
+  max_capacity_percentage: 50
+  # Delete local copy once the file is moved to cloud
   delete_local_copy: true
+  # Delete cloud copy if the file is deleted from the blobber by user/other process
   delete_cloud_copy: true
 ```